apache/cordova-docs/docs/en/edge/cordova/media/media.getDuration.md

 Description
 -----------

-Function `media.getDuration` is a synchronous function that returns the duration of the audio file in seconds, if known.
-If the duration is unknown, a value of -1 is returned.
+The `media.getDuration` method executes synchronously, returning the duration of the audio file in seconds, if known.
+If the duration is unknown, it returns a value of -1.

 Supported Platforms
 -------------------